ahmad-tanha/Who-is-Who/README.md

-- 👋 Hi, I’m @ahmad-tanha
+- 👋 Hi, I’m @ahmad-tanha.
-- 👀 I’m interested in telecommunications, DevOps, and cloud engineering
+- 👀 I’m interested in telecommunications, DevOps, and cloud engineering.
 - 🌱 Learning is inseparable part of my life.
 - 📫 You can reach me via the following email addresses: